 I’ve been thinking a lot about trees lately.
-Maybe it has something to do with the lumber shortage in North America, and the conflicts over harvesting old-growth trees in Canada.
-Or maybe it’s because of the fruit tree I gave my wife for our recent anniversary.
+Maybe it has something to do with the lumber shortage in my area.
+Or perhaps it’s because of the fruit tree I gave my wife for our recent anniversary.
 Who knows, maybe it has something to do with the borderline apocalyptic pollen season we’ve only recently (and barely) survived.
-Could be all of it.

-At any rate, my brain meat is thinking a lot of tree thoughts.
+At any rate, my brain meat is thinking a lot about trees.
 And one of them is about you.

 You have a lot in common with trees

-because you’re constantly getting cut down and you’ve been making it harder for me to breathe because of how you both grow.
+because you’re constantly getting cut down and you’ve been making it harder for me to breathe because you are beautiful, strong, and, most importantly, continually growing.

-Your personal growth works a lot like the growth of a tree, one of the hardiest and most majestic forms of life on Earth.
-It needs many of the same things, its fruits are just as precious, and its resilience is second to none.
+Your personal growth works a lot like that of a tree, one of the hardiest and most majestic forms of life on Earth.
+It has similar needs and equally precious fruits, and its resilience is second to none.

-Here are a few small things you can do to help your tree of personal growth blossom and flourish.
+Here are a few small ways to help your personal growth tree blossom and flourish.

 Plant the Seeds Early